This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 How much has the Golden Gate Bridge toll increased over time?

-The toll has gone from 50 cents each way in 1937 to $8.75 one-way (southbound only) with FasTrak in 2026.
-In nominal terms, that is a 1,650% increase.
-However, adjusted for inflation, the original 50 cents in 1937 equals about $11 today, meaning the bridge is actually slightly cheaper in real terms than when it opened.
+The toll has gone from 50 cents each way in 1937 to $10.25 one-way (southbound only) with FasTrak in 2026.
+In nominal terms, that is an 1,950% increase.
+However, adjusted for inflation, the original 50 cents in 1937 equals about $11 today, meaning the bridge is roughly the same in real terms as when it opened.
 The largest single increase was $2 in 2002, from $3 to $5.

 Will Golden Gate Bridge tolls go up again?